cmillion/gPhoton/README.md

 To get started, please read the [User Guide](https://github.com/cmillion/gPhoton/blob/master/docs/UserGuide.md).

+The database is still being populated with GALEX data.
+It currently contains ~5% of the GR6/7 corpus.
+The tile-by-tile coverage of the current database can be found [here]() and [here]().
+Future database updates will be by sky region, which the next one expected to cover all data from above 52.5 degrees in declination.

 If you use gPhoton software in your research, please cite:
 Million, C., Fleming, S. W., Shiao, B. (2014) gPhoton.
 Software available at https://github.com/cmillion/gPhoton